GanshengT/EEG_RFc_focusedAttentionMeditation/readme.md

 This project refers to the 2018-2019 **Brain-Computer Interface based on the Relaxation state** in CentraleSupélec L2S laboratory.
 Here are some available functions for analysing EEG signals as well as skin conductance, skin temperature, heart rate and respiration rate.
-These functions are helpful to build a machine-learning classifiers, two classifier random forest and SVM are embedded.
+These functions are helpful to build the machine-learning classifiers, two classifier random forest and SVM are embedded.

 ## Getting Started

 ### Prerequisites
 * install R-studio and appopriate [R environment] (https://www.rstudio.com/)